 How to Find a Pelvic Physical Therapist

-We get a lot of questions about how to find a pelvic floor physical therapist.
-It's still a relatively small specialty, and it can be difficult to find the right PT for you.
-There's a wide range of experience and expertise in the field.
-If you don't have success with one pelvic PT, don't give up - you can always get a second (or third!) opinion.
+There's a wide range of experience and expertise in the pelvic PT field.
+If you don't have success with one pelvic floor physical therapist, don't give up - you can always get a second (or third!) opinion.
 It may just be a matter of finding someone whose expertise and personality are a good fit for you.

+With pelvic PT you should be seeing a significant difference - not necessarily a wholesale improvement, but definitely a change - in the first 3-5 visits.
+If you aren't experiencing that difference with your pelvic PT, a second opinion can be really important!
+If you're having trouble finding a good pelvic PT near you, there's a lot of great resources online and remotely for pelvic PT.
 We run an online support group called Finding Pelvic Sanity that provides both support and practical, positive information for patients with recommendations for providers.
-The clinic also offers second opinions via our remote consultations with Dr. Nicole, which both give you a better understanding and review of your entire case but also a written action plan for next steps.
+The clinic also offers second opinions via our remote consultations with Dr. Nicole, which give you a better understanding and review of your entire case but also a written action plan for next steps.

 Below are some of the best resources for finding a qualified pelvic physical therapist.
 We've also written an article about the Things to Look for in a Pelvic PT, which can help you ask the right questions to ensure you find a qualified option.
 We go into more detail there, but in general you should be looking for: